-- (6) Includes 5,000 Common Shares controlled by Mr. Hayduk but registered in the name of his spouse. - (7) Mr. Gilewich is the nominee of DAK, which owns or control 18,353,309 Common Shares, representing approximately 25.4% of the issued and outstanding Common Shares.
+(7) Mr. Gilewich is the nominee of DAK, which owns or control 18,353,309 Common Shares, representing approximately 25.2% of the issued and outstanding Common Shares.

 The Board has adopted a policy (the "Majority Voting Policy") which requires that any nominee for director who receives a greater number of votes "withheld" than votes "for" their election as a director shall, forthwith following the applicable shareholders' meeting, submit their resignation to the Board.
 The Board shall make a determination whether to accept or reject the resignation within 90 days of the applicable shareholders' meeting and a press release shall be issued by the Corporation announcing the Board's determination and the reasons for such determination.
 In determining whether to accept or reject the tendered resignation, the Board will assess all matters the Board believes to be relevant and shall accept such resignation absent exceptional circumstances.
 Any director who tenders their resignation shall not participate in any meetings to consider whether the resignation shall be accepted.
 The Majority Voting Policy applies only to uncontested elections, meaning elections where the number of nominees for director is equal to the number of directors to be elected.
 If the Board determines to accept the resignation, the Board may fill any vacancy resulting from a resignation pursuant to the Majority Voting Policy in accordance with the Corporation's by-laws and articles and applicable laws.